noplanman/DiasPlus/README.md

   - [Get it on GreasyFork](https://greasyfork.org/en/scripts/7789-diasplus/code/DiasPlus.user.js)

 3. Add your pod
-  - Be sure to update '@include' on line 5 of the script to match your Diaspora* pod!
+  - Be sure to update the `MyDiasPlus` variable on line 24 of the script to match your diaspora\* pod!

+    (e.g. If you are on the `diasp.eu` pod, simply change the domain to `'diasp.eu'`)
   - (When your script gets auto-updated, this change will have to be made again.
 I'm working on a solution for this ;-))

 ##Details